 As a result of her campaign work challenging perceptions of single motherhood, Libby appeared as a regular guest panelist on BBC Radio London’s Simon Lederman show.
 She has also featured on Fubar Radio and London Live.
 She has written for The Stage, the Evening Standard, Standard Issue and more.
 In 2017, she wrote and presented an opinion video for The Guardian called “What is our problem with single mothers?’ which quickly went viral.

-Libby is an actor, writer, arts practitioner and activist.
+Libby is an actor, writer, arts practitioner, producer, mother, fighter, activist and lover of Air Max 90's.

 She trained at East 15 Acting School on the 3 year BA Acting course, graduating in 2000 and having her son shortly afterwards.